CMACH508/GLPocket/README.md

 chmod a+x run.sh
 ./run.sh

-note: in run.sh, 'data_root' is the directory where 'scPDB', 'test_types' are located.
+Note: in run.sh, 'data_root' is the directory where 'scPDB', 'test_types' are located.
 ```

 ## Test